 Prior to joining Mancini Shenk LLP, Evan was an Attorney for approximately two years with L.A. litigation powerhouse Hueston Hennigan LLP.
 He also held a senior litigation position at Sullivan & Cromwell LLP, at its Palo Alto office serving clients in the high-tech sector.
 Evan began his legal career with a clerkship for Manhattan federal district judge Whitman Knapp, followed by a three-year engagement at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York City.

 Evan has demonstrated a powerful commitment to pro bono work, providing litigation counsel to numerous LGBTQ organizations and working on ground-breaking First Amendment litigation in conjunction with the Center for Constitutional Rights, Georgetown University Law Center, and Georgetown Law Prof. David Cole (presently National Legal Director for the ACLU).
 At Sullivan & Cromwell, Evan obtained withholding of removal for a transgender woman living with AIDS/HIV.
 At Paul Weiss, Evan contributed to legal briefs filed in two First Amendment cases decided by the U.S. Supreme Court, Lebron v.
 Nat’l RR Passenger Corp.
 (Amtrak) (1995) and Finley v.
-Nat’l Endowment for the Arts (1998), and served as co-counsel to Lambda Legal Defense Fund in two constitutional challenges to local ordinances blocking the enactment of anti-discrimination measures.
+Nat’l Endowment for the Arts (1998).
+He also served as co-counsel to Lambda Legal Defense Fund in two constitutional challenges to local ordinances blocking the enactment of anti-discrimination measures.

 Under his full legal name, Jamie Evan Shapiro, Evan is a member in good standing of the State Bars of California and New York, admitted to practice before the Supreme Court of California and all of California’s lower state courts, the New York Court of Appeals and all of New York’s lower state courts, the United States District Courts for the Central and Northern Districts of California, the United States District Courts for the Eastern and Southern Districts of New York, the United States Court of Appeals for the Second and Ninth Circuits, and the United States Supreme Court.